 Our scheduled departures and most tailor-made itineraries use the best accommodation options available, ranging from 3 to 4 stars, and you can expect en suite bathrooms (some with eco-friendly toilets), hot water, good meals, bar service, etc.

 Related article: Uganda Safari Lodges

 Please consult your personalized itinerary for full details of each place you will be staying on your safari.

 Should you stay in the more modest local hotels/guest houses you will have the use of showers and toilets, hot water cannot always be guaranteed.
-The hotels/guest houses themselves are very basic and generally clean, the staff is friendly and helpful.
+The hotels/guest houses themselves are very basic and generally clean, and the staff is friendly and helpful.

 These hotels/guest houses are mainly utilized by local businessmen as not many tourists pass through these areas.

 They can be fairly noisy, especially on weekends but the atmosphere is friendly and accepting.
-Food is generally good, hearty African fare, sometimes there are European/Western items available.
+Food is generally good, hearty African fare, and sometimes there are European/Western items available.